When is Australia Day?

 It was not until 1994 that all the states and territories endorsed the celebration of Australia Day on the actual day, instead of the nearest Monday.
-United Australia Day celebrations have been held on 26 January ever since.
+United Australia Day celebrations have been held on 26th January or the following Monday ever since.

-The Australia Day celebrations have continued to grow in number and stature since with the celebrations involving an ever increasing audience.
-Australia Day today consists of formal ceremonies around the nation along with local fun events.
+Australia Day consists of formal ceremonies around the nation along with local fun events.

 Did you know?

 The world's largest cattle station, Anna Creek Station in Australia, is larger than Israel.